 Williamson rejects “usefulness” and “pretense” accounts, arguing that it is absurd to substitute ‘useful’ for ‘true’: ‘Some nihilists might try to mitigate the implausibly of their doctrine by saying that common sense beliefs are useful, if not true’ (1994a, 169) But, claims Williamson, ‘Common sense belief’ and ‘useful’ are vague, and so on the nihilist own account the statements they want to make are not just not true, they aren’t even meaningful.
 (1994a, 169)

 This position is presupposing that some properties view is the only way in which a simple predicate can count as meaningful.
 On a use account we drop truth in the exacting sense Williamson has been supposing.
 Either we drop evaluation in terms of truth and falsity altogether in favor of other standards such as ones having the form: Have the inexact and incomplete methods of application been followed well enough to insure reliable communication and to satisfy community standards?
 Such standards are inexact and open ended.
-But it no more follows that they are not real standards than it follows that laws governing our behavior are not real laws because they sometimes require judges to interpret them.
+But it no more follows that they are not real standards than it follows that laws governing our behavior are not real laws because they often require judges to interpret them.
 Or we fashion a more open ended and flexible notion of truth that functions similarly to the forgoing and that more faithfully characterizes ‘true’ as we use it in everyday life.

 Williamson likewise dismisses any suggestion that “[w]e are to pretend that our words have precise meanings although there are no precise meanings that we are to pretend that they have.’
 (1994a, 170) He advances the same kinds of objections advanced against the “useful” move, to which there are similar responses.
 He also comments: ‘It is idle to pretend merely that a word has some precise meaning or other; what is needed is the pretense of some particular kind of precise meaning….
 But for the nihilist the words with which such a kind might be delineated are empty.’
 (1994a, 170-171)